 More About the Mexican Flag Shooter

-This shooter is usually made with tequila, but the first time I had one was at a resort on the Riviera Maya and it was prepared with a local anise and honey liqueur called Xtabentun, instead of tequila.
+This shooter is usually made with tequila, and on the Riviera Maya, it's prepared with a local anise and honey liqueur called xtabentún instead of tequila.
 The ingredients may be varied as long as the colors are maintained.
-This drink is also sometimes served flaming, in which case some overproof rum may be poured on top and then lit, then it's called a Flaming Mexican Flag, and drunk (carefully!) through a straw.
+This drink is also sometimes served flaming, in which case some overproof rum may be poured on top and then lit, and then it's called a flaming Mexican flag and drunk (carefully) through a straw.

 How Strong Is a Mexican Flag Shooter?